Brandon Aiyuk Player Prop Bets for the NFL Playoffs | San Francisco vs. Green Bay 1/22/2022

 Matchup vs. Green Bay

-- In his one matchup against the Packers, Aiyuk's 37 receiving yards total is 14.5 less than his over/under for Saturday's game (51.5).
+- Aiyuk totaled 37 receiving yards in his lone career matchup against the Packers, 16.5 fewer than his over/under for Saturday's game.

-- Aiyuk caught a touchdown pass in that matchup against the Packers.
+- Aiyuk caught a touchdown pass in that outing against the Packers.

-- The Packers are allowing 236.5 passing yards per game this season, the NFL's 13th-ranked pass defense.
+- The Packers have the NFL's 13th-ranked pass defense this season, yielding 236.5 yards per game through the air.

-- The Packers' defense is 26th in the league, allowing 1.8 passing touchdowns per game.
+- The Packers have surrendered 31 touchdowns through the air (1.8 per game).
+They are 26th in the league in that category.

 Recent Performances

-- Against the Cowboys in the NFC Wild Card round, Aiyuk picked up 66 yards on five receptions (six targets).
+- In last week's outing against the Cowboys, Aiyuk picked up 66 yards on five receptions.

-- Aiyuk's stat line over his last three outings shows 15 catches for 267 yards.
-He averaged 89.0 receiving yards per game and was targeted 19 times.

 Aiyuk's San Francisco Teammates